elastic/elasticsearch-metrics-reporter-java/README.md

 * `hosts()`: A list of hosts used to connect to, must be in the format `hostname:port`, default is `localhost:9200`
 * `timeout()`: Milliseconds to wait for an established connections, before the next host in the list is tried.
 Defaults to `1000`
 * `bulkSize()`: Defines how many metrics are sent per bulk requests, defaults to `2500`
-* `percolateMetrics()`: Regular expressions to define which metrics should be percolated against.
+* `percolationFilter()`: A `MetricFilter` to define which metrics should be percolated against.
 See below for an example
-* `percolateNotifier()`: An implementation of the `Notifier` interface, which is executed upon a matching percolator.
+* `percolationNotifier()`: An implementation of the `Notifier` interface, which is executed upon a matching percolator.
 See below for an example.

 ### Mapping